Skip links

 7 minutes

-This work, led by José Asián-Clemente, Academic Director at FSI Training, and Bernardo Requena, co-founder of FSI, reinforces the prestige of our organization in applied sports research.
+This work, led by José Asián-Clemente, academic director of FSI Training, and Bernardo Requena, co-founder of FSI, strengthens the prestige of our organization in applied sports research.

 The study had two main objectives:

-• Compare the external loads (such as speed and distance covered) and internal loads (such as perceived effort) of three TG formats:
+1. Compare the external loads (such as speed and distance covered) and internal loads (such as perceived exertion) of three SSG formats.

-• 1 vs. 1Front: A defender positioned between the striker and the goal.
+• 1 vs. 1Front: With a defender positioned between the attacker and the goal.

-• 1 vs. 1Behind: A defender positioned behind the striker.
+• 1 vs. 1Behind: With a defender behind the attacker.

-• Assess the impact of these TGs on speed and strength tests before and after the drills.
+2. Evaluate the impact of these SSGs on speed and strength tests before and after the tasks.

 Eighteen U-15 players from a professional academy were monitored using advanced GPS systems to record key variables such as: